-With effect from 30 March 2014, the SDRT charge on the surrender of shares in an ICVC applies only to an in specie redemption of shares made otherwise than on a pro rata basis.
-A surrender of Shares to the Company will therefore generally be exempt from SDRT.
-Where a chargeable transaction occurs the Shareholder will be liable for SDRT at 0.5% of the consideration given for the Company assets acquired on redemption.
+The SDRT charge on the surrender of shares in an ICVC applies only to an in specie redemption of shares made otherwise than on a pro rata basis.
+A surrender of Shares to the Company should therefore generally be exempt from SDRT.
+Where a chargeable transaction occurs the Shareholder will be liable for SDRT at 0.5% of the consideration given for those Company assets which are subject to SDRT acquired on redemption.